-Debt servicing costs (i.e., federal interest payments on the national debt) make up the second major category of federal expenditures.
+Debt servicing costs (i.e., federal interest payments on the national debt) are the second major category of federal expenditure.
 The national debt and the interest payments on that debt are distributed equally across the country.
-Hence, the per capita cost of servicing the national public debt (\$639 in 2018) is identical in each province.
+Hence, the per capita cost of servicing the national public debt (\$575 in 2020) is identical in each province.
+Debt servicing costs represented about 4% of total expenditures in 2020, down from 7% in 2019 given that government expenditures increased sharply during the COVID-19 pandemic.